WALL OR NO WALL, WE'RE MORE DETERMINED THAN EVER

+The Young Center is Named for One of the First Children we Served, Young Zheng.
 The Young Center for Immigrant Children’s Rights pays tribute to the children we serve by naming the organization after one of our first clients, Young Zheng, a young man from China who was smuggled by ruthless traffickers at the age of 14, and expected to work off a debt of $60,000.
 In fear for his life, Young endured more than two years of detention and legal battles to remain in the U.S. All the while, his Child Advocate stood by him, advocated for his release and against deportation.
-Young Zheng has finished college, was granted citizenship, and has been accepted in the biotechnology program at Texas A&M University.
+Young Zheng was granted citizenship.
+He has finished college, and received a graduate degree in biotechnology from Texas A&M University.
 He has graciously lent his name to this organization.

 The Young Center has long known that DACA—a program granting DREAMers the right to work—Is critically important for fostering the talent, contributions and the well-being of young adults who came to the U.S. as children.
 Today, the Center for American …

 The Illinois Childhood Trauma Coalition and Lurie Children’s Hospital Center for Childhood Resilience disseminated a post-election message to support marginalized youth.
 It provides guidance that may be helpful in Child Advocate conversations with children, their families, and other stakeholders.
 It …

 Thank you to the Jones Day Foundation for its generous grant of $100,000.
 In October, the Jones Day Foundation awarded the Young Center with a $100,000 grant to go toward assisting children in the U.S. immigration court system.
 This grant …